 (b) A Vice-President shall act in the absence of the President; and in the absence or disability of the three officers named (President or 1st or 2nd Vice President) a member of the Board of Directors shall be chosen by the Board to act temporarily.
 In the event of any other Executive Director is absent or becomes disable the President shall appoint another Executive Board member to act temporarily in this place.

 The Vice President of Administration shall engage, discharge and have supervision over all employees including fixing their duties and compensations with the approval of the Executive Committee and in accordance with policies and practices approved by the Board of Directors.
-Annually, the Vice President of Administration shall make an appraisal of the Office Administrator’s performance in keeping with the job description and official duties.
+Annually, the Vice President of Administration with the President and Chair of the Finance Committee shall make an appraisal of the Office Administrator’s performance in keeping with the job description and official duties through an evaluation process.

-(c) The Treasure shall supervise the general fiscal affairs of the Chamber, including the receipt and disbursement of the funds of the Chamber.
+(c) The Treasurer shall supervise the general financial affairs of the Chamber, including the receipt and disbursement of the funds of the Chamber.
 All disbursements shall be made by check which shall be signed in a manner as determined from time to time via the Board of Directors.
-At frequent intervals, the Treasurer shall make reports to the Board of Directors Chamber shall have in place the Employee Dishonesty Rider, which shall cover the Board of Directors and Office Administrator up to $30,000.
+At frequent intervals, the Treasurer shall make reports to the Board of Directors.
+The Chamber shall have in place the Employee Dishonesty Rider, which shall cover the Board of Directors and Office Administrator up to $30,000.
 The Treasurer shall be considered as ex-officio chairman of the Finance and Budget committee of the Chamber.

-(d) The Secretary shall be responsible for accurate minutes of meeting.
-He / She shall see that all correspondence is answered, keep the roster of all members and officers and see that notices of meeting are mailed.
-He / She shall certify to the signature of officers and to copies of resolution passed by the Board of Directors.
+(d) The Secretary shall be responsible for accurate minutes of the meeting.
+He / She shall see that all correspondence is answered, keep the roster of all members and officers and see that notices of meetings are mailed.
+He / She shall certify to the signature of officers and two copies of the resolution passed by the Board of Directors.

 (e) The Office Administrator shall be charged with the general supervision and management of the office and business affairs of the organization.
-He / She shall perform the duties requested by the Office Administrator, act as agent for service of process and shall conduct the correspondence, preserve the records, documents, and communications, maintain an accurate record of proceedings of the Association and the Board of Directors meetings.
+He / She shall perform the duties requested by the Board of Directors, act as agent for service of process and shall conduct the correspondence, preserve the records, documents, and communications, maintain an accurate record of proceedings of the Association and the Board of Directors meetings.